icpc/ccs-specs/Contest_Archive_Format.md

 ## Example uses

-The rest of the document describes use cases for the Archive Format, listing which data would be required for that use case.
+The next part of this document describes use cases for the Archive Format, listing which data would be required for that use case.

 ### CCS configuration